Managing Docker Swarm: A Comprehensive Guide (with examples)

 Explanation:

-• docker swarm leave is executed inside the worker node to gracefully leave the swarm cluster.
+• docker swarm leave is a command executed on the node that wishes to be removed from the swarm.
+It gracefully disconnects the node from the cluster.

 Node left the swarm.